-The current balance between supply and demand in our Essex Water Resource Zones means that we should not need to apply for Drought Permits or Drought Orders to seek additional abstraction.
-However, during an unprecedented drought, this may become needed.
+As presented in our current Water Resources Management Plan 2019, the current balance between supply and demand in our Essex Water Resource Zones means that we should not need to apply for Drought Permits or Drought Orders to seek additional abstraction.
+Consequently, Drought Permits or Drought Orders in Essex are classed as Extreme Drought Measures and are presented in Section 9.